denten-books/plain-text/2-chapter.md

 Schiller, and, more recently, Tzvetan Todorov and Elaine Scarry---linked with the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
-I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts---their movement within and across cultures---present many problems not exhausted by the ethic or the aesthetic realms.
+I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that some find beauty in the strangest of places, and that texts---their movement within and across cultures---present many problems not exhausted by the ethic or the aesthetic realms.
 Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten less interested in literature of all kinds.
-On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational text analysis, discourse analysis, corpus linguistics, and digital humanities among others.
+On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational text analysis, discourse analysis, corpus linguistics, and the digital humanities among others.

 Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
 Literary studies, when